syseleven/grav-docs-metakube/pages/03.Tutorials/11.manage-worker-nodes-via-cli/default.en.md

 kubectl get nodes -o wide
 ```

-Every node is managed by a machine resource, to list all machine resources, execute
+Every node is managed by a machine resource.
+To list all machine resources, execute

 ```bash
 kubectl get machines